iarchiveml/WatchFiles/README.md

 # WatchFiles
  Sandboxed file browser for Apple Watch.
-Install this using Xcode
+Install this using Xcode.